PacoVu/havenondemand-android/README.md

 ----
 ## API callback functions
-You will need to implement callback functions to receive responses from the server
+In your class, you will need to inherit the IIODClientCallback interface and implement callback functions to receive responses from the server

     public class MyClass implements IIODClientCallback {